-Assembling Our Ocean Sensory Bin
+Ocean Sensory Bin

-Once we got to the preschool, Engineer helped me place a variety of small animals in with the water beads.
+When we got to the preschool, we placed a variety of small animals in with the water beads.
 He chose whales, sharks, baby ocean animals, as well as variety of other sea animals.
 It was an incredibly crowded ocean, but the children didn’t seem to mind one bit.

-How the Kids Played with the Bin
+How the Kids Played with the Sea Sensory Bin

 The first day of camp, I gave the kiddos basic instructions regarding the ocean sensory bin.
 Please leave the water beads un-squished until the last day of camp, try to keep everything in the bin, and have fun with the ocean animals!

-The children were engaged with this bin the entire week of camp!
+The children were engaged with this bin the entire week of camp.
 They told stories using the animals, sorted the animals, ran their hands through the water beads, and just enjoyed playing together.